 reported access point (AP): [reported AP] An AP that is identified in an element such as a Neighbor Report element or, a Reduced Neighbor Report element, or Per-STA Profile subelement of the Basic Multi-Link element.

-reporting access point (AP): [reporting AP] An AP that is transmitting an element, such as a Neighbor Report element, a Reduced Neighbor Report element or Basic Multi-Link element, describing a reported AP.
+reporting access point (AP): [reporting AP] A transmitting AP that is transmitting an element, such as a Neighbor Report element, a Reduced Neighbor Report element or Basic Multi-Link element, describing a reported AP.

+reference access point (AP): [referred AP] An AP which is selected to be a reference of the inheritance mechanism.

 TGbe editor: Please make the following changes in subclause 9.4.2.312.4 (Reconfiguration Multi-link element):